ivuorinen/starred/README.md

 - [soyuka/tmux-current-pane-hostname](https://github.com/soyuka/tmux-current-pane-hostname) - Tmux plugin that enables displaying hostname and user of the current pane in your status bar.
 - [stefanzweifel/git-auto-commit-action](https://github.com/stefanzweifel/git-auto-commit-action) - Automatically commit and push changed files back to GitHub with this GitHub Action for the 80% use case.
 - [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to run as a GitHub Action or standalone
-- [supercrabtree/k](https://github.com/supercrabtree/k) - k is the new l, yo
 - [superhelio/tools](https://github.com/superhelio/tools) - ❤  Collection of tools!
 - [swoodford/raspberrypi](https://github.com/swoodford/raspberrypi) - Raspberry Pi
 - [synacktiv/action-octoscan](https://github.com/synacktiv/action-octoscan) - 📦 :octocat: A GitHub Action that performs a security scan of your GitHub Actions.